9 Invariant Subspaces and Eigenvalues

 Consider T : \mathbb{R}^3 \to \mathbb{R}^3 with matrix A = \begin{pmatrix} 4 & 0 & 1 \\ 2 & 3 & 2 \\ 1 & 0 & 4 \end{pmatrix} relative to the standard basis.
 We seek one-dimensional invariant subspaces—equivalently, vectors v such that Av = \lambda v for some scalar \lambda.

-The condition Av = \lambda v is equivalent to (A - \lambda I)v = 0.
-This system has nonzero solutions precisely when A - \lambda I is not invertible.
-The values of \lambda for which this occurs are the eigenvalues, and the corresponding nonzero solutions are eigenvectors.
+The condition Av = \lambda v is equivalent to (A - \lambda I)v = 0, which has nonzero solutions precisely when A - \lambda I is not invertible.
+The characteristic polynomial (developed in the next section) reveals the eigenvalues to be \lambda = 3 and \lambda = 5.

 9.5 The Characteristic Polynomial